Desmet-Lars/Desmet-Lars/README.md

 - **Other:** Git, HTML/CSS

 ## 💻 Projects
-- [Project 1](link): Description of the project.
-- [Project 2](link): Description of the project.
-- [Project 3](link): Description of the project.
+-  see my repositories

 ## 🌱 Currently Learning
 I'm always looking to expand my skills and knowledge.
-Currently, I'm focusing on improving my skills in [mention what you're learning].
+Currently, I'm focusing on improving my skills in Web development and data usages.

 ## 📫 How to Reach Me
-- Email: desmetlars@gmail.com
+- Email: desmetlars5@gmail.com
-- Personal Website/Blog: [Add your website/blog link here]

 Feel free to reach out to me if you want to collaborate on projects or just chat about coding and music!

 ## 🎸 Hobbies
-When I'm not coding, you can find me playing guitar or [mention other hobbies].
+When I'm not coding, you can find me playing guitar or outside.